 The disclosure is, subject to the requirements of § 99.35, to authorized representatives of … (several federal agencies and); (iv) State and local educational authorities. (e.g. CCC Chancellor's office staff).

-If you have questions about a particular situation, please do not hesitate to contact Greg Brown, Vice President of Student Services, ext.
+If you have questions about a particular situation, please do not hesitate to contact Greg Brown, Executive Vice President for Academic and Student Affairs, ext.
 5290, or Brian Heinemann, Director of Financial Aid, ext.
 5278.

 Full or Closed Classes

 When a course reaches its maximum capacity, students cannot be added to the course.
 Maximum capacities for classroom courses are based on the maximum fire code capacity per each room where the course will be taught.
 Maximum capacities for online courses are based on faculty contracts and cannot be adjusted.
 Students who find that desired courses are closed are encouraged to check the Schedule of Classes to select an alternative section of those courses.

 Once a class is full, the next person trying to enroll will become the first person on the wait list and be the first person to be offered a seat in the class if someone drops or becomes an "instructor drop" for non-attendance.
 Coyote Tracks (student database) tracks who is next in line to be offered the open seat in the class.

 In order to be wait listed in a class, you must provide Admissions & Records with an updated email address.
 If you are the first person on the wait list and a seat becomes available, you will be notified via email, you will then have 24 hours, until the end of the business day, to come into Admissions & Records and register for that class.
 There are no exceptions to this rule.